MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 [--disable-telemetry]
 ```

-The `promote` command will create a new release for the destination deployment, which includes the **exact code and metadata** (description, mandatory and target binary version) from the latest release of the source deployment.
+The `promote` command creates a new release for the destination deployment, which includes the **exact code and metadata** (description, mandatory and target binary version) from the latest release of the source deployment.
 While you could use the `release` command to "manually" migrate an update from one environment to another, the `promote` command has the following benefits:

 1. It's quicker, since you don't need to reassemble the release assets you want to publish or remember the description/app store version that are associated with the source deployment's release.